Once you start contingency planning, it’s hard to know where to stop.

 Last year I was determined to use the pandemic lockdown efficiently.
 For me, that meant having two elective surgeries that I had been putting off.

-To prepare for back-to-back surgeries, I wanted to tackle many summer home-keeping chores before freeing my schedule for recuperating.
+To prepare for back-to-back surgeries, I wanted to tackle many summer home-keeping chores to free my schedule for recuperating.

 The first goal was to get the winter’s worth of wood split and stacked while I could still help.
 Watching my husband’s process made me realize that I would never be able to maintain what he does if he’s ever out of commission.